RazrFalcon/resvg/resvg-qt/README.md

 ## Runtime dependencies

-`resvg-qt` depends only on QtCore and QtGui libraries.
+`resvg-qt` depends only on QtCore and QtGui libraries and imageformats/qjpeg plugin.

 Technically, any Qt 5 version should work, but we only support Qt >= 5.6.